AguaClara/Textbook/Flocculation/Floc_Intro.rst

 | :math:`D_{particle}` = particle diameter
 | :math:`\rho` = density.
 The :math:`p` subscript stands for particle, while :math:`w` stands for water

-To increase :math:`\bar v_t` and make sedimentation more efficient, flocculation aims to increase the diameter :math:`d` of the raw particles.
+To increase :math:`\bar v_t` and make clarification more efficient, flocculation aims to increase the diameter :math:`d` of the raw particles.
 This is done by applying a coagulant to the dirty water.
 Being partially covered by coagulant nanoparticles allows the raw water particles to collide, attach, and grow larger during flocculation.
 Our goal in designing a flocculator is to facilitate particle collisions in a compact reactor without generating so much fluid shear that flocs are torn apart.

 History of Flocculation